A plumber was working on a toilet at Joel Osteen’s church. Then a trove of cash and checks fell out of the wall.

 The caller — who has only been identified as “Justin” — said he was on a job at the megachurch Nov.
 10 when he made the stunning discovery.

-“There was a loose toilet in the wall, and we removed the tile,” he told George Lindsey on 100.3 The Bull’s morning show.
+“There was a loose toilet in the wall, and we removed the tile,” he told George Lindsey on 100.3 the Bull’s morning show.
 “We went to go remove the toilet, and I moved some insulation away and about 500 envelopes fell out of the wall.”

-The plumber couldn’t believe what he saw spill out of the toilet wall: The envelopes were filled with thousands of dollars in cash and checks.
+The plumber couldn’t believe what he saw spill out of the wall: The envelopes were filled with thousands of dollars in cash and checks.

 “I was like, ‘Oh wow,’” he said.

-Back in 2014, Lakewood Church, led by Osteen and wife Victoria, reported losing more than $600,000 in a burglary to police.
-The maintenance man’s discovery was confirmed by Lakewood Church to KPRC, the first to report the story, though police have yet to confirm whether the money found is the same as that stolen years ago.
+Back in 2014, Lakewood Church, led by Osteen and wife Victoria, reported to police the loss of more than $600,000 in a burglary.
+The maintenance man’s discovery was confirmed by Lakewood Church to Houston’s KPRC-TV, the first to report the story, though police have yet to confirm whether the money found is the same as that stolen years ago.

+A Lakewood spokesperson also confirmed the news to The Washington Post on Friday.

 “Recently, while repair work was being done at Lakewood Church, an undisclosed amount of cash and checks were found,” the spokesperson said.
 “Lakewood immediately notified the Houston Police Department and is assisting them with their investigation.”

-The megachurch did not say how much money was recovered from the toilet wall last month.
+The church did not say how much money was recovered from the toilet wall last month.

-A spokesperson with Lakewood Church did not immediately respond to a request for comment made by The Washington Post Friday.
-A Houston Police Department official confirmed that police held a Friday morning meeting to discuss the case.
+A Houston Police Department official confirmed that police held a meeting Friday morning to discuss the case.
 No further details were immediately available.

-Lakewood — a 606,000-square-foot megachurch that attracts tens of thousands of people to Osteen’s weekly services — was rocked in March 2014 when the pastor announced that hundreds of thousands of dollars had been stolen from the church’s safe.
+Lakewood — a 606,000-square-foot church that attracts tens of thousands of worshipers to Osteen’s weekly services — was rocked in March 2014 when the pastor announced that hundreds of thousands of dollars had been stolen from the church’s safe.
 The burglary was discovered on a Monday morning after weekend services.
-A police spokesman said at the time that $200,000 in cash and $400,000 in checks were reported stolen after a Lakewood employee first noticed it was missing, according to the Houston Chronicle.
+A police spokesman said at the time that $200,000 in cash and $400,000 in checks were reported stolen after a Lakewood employee noticed it was missing, according to the Houston Chronicle.

-The funds were fully insured, according to a Lakewood statement at the time, and they were working with their insurance company “to restore the stolen funds to the church.”
+The funds were fully insured, according to a Lakewood statement at the time, and the church was working with its insurance company “to restore the stolen funds to the church.”

-“We were heartbroken to learn today that funds were stolen from the church over the weekend,” the megachurch said, according to KHOU.
+“We were heartbroken to learn today that funds were stolen from the church over the weekend,” the church said at the time, according to HuffPost.

 Osteen appeared to tweet about Lakewood’s misfortunes after the burglary.